Genentech/spex-tools/docs/PROGRESS_SUMMARY.md

 - **Expanded FAQ** with solutions to typical problems
 - **Updated installation guide**
 - **Language standardization** - all documentation in English
+- **License standardization** - all references corrected to Apache License 2.0

 ### 📊 Functionality Coverage Statistics